Last Update October 2014

 If you choose to participate in Automatic Updates, information about your computer configuration will be sent online to Microsoft periodically to determine if updates for your Hardware Devices are available.
 If updates are available, you will be prompted to install the update.
 You may choose not to install the updates when prompted.

 Automatic Updates will use your computer configuration information to determine if updates are available.
 Although the IP address you use to access the Internet is sent to Microsoft, it will not be used to identify or contact you.

-To opt in or out of Microsoft Hardware Automatic Update notifications, see the Help installed with your product software.
+To opt in or out of Automatic Updates notifications, see the Help installed with your software.